weiqi1028/CantStop/README.md

 3. Server log is displayed on the server interface, click "Refresh" button to refresh server log, click "Protocol" button bo view Can't Stop protocol, click "SaveLog" button to save server log, click "User OL" button to check who is on line.

 Then, client should be executed to connect to server and begin the game as following:
-1. Execute client.
+  1. Execute client.<br>
   2. Firstly, you will enter Login interface, you should enter host IP or name, and port number, then click "Connect" button to connect to server.
 If you are a new user, click "New user" button to register a new account for the game, if you are a returning user, click "Returning user" button to login.
   3. After two players logged in, game start.
   4. When the game ends, your information will be displayed on the game over interface, also with the top three players.
 You can choose to restart the game or exit.
 Note: the game would not be restarted unless both two players choose to restart.

 **************************************************************************************************